SAZProject/Kualiva-User-MB/README.md

-# LIKE IT APP
+# Kualiva APP

-This is a LIKE IT App for Hoeis corporation.
+This is a LIKE IT App for Prilion corporation.

 ## Changelog